dopeboy/dopeboy.github.io/_posts/2015-2-27-consulting.md

 I get asked a lot about what software consulting (aka freelancing) is like.
 Full-time salaried software developers tend to be the most curious.
 This post is a collection of observations I've made from my brief time as a consultant.

 One important caveat worth mentioning is that I never pursued consulting as a means to recreate a full-time income.
-This is something I do on the side and the content below will reflect that.
+This is something I do on the side and the content below reflects that.

 ### Background